 In addition to scripts, Unicode also defines blocks of characters.
 The difference between scripts and blocks is that the concept of scripts is closer to natural languages, while the concept of blocks is more of an artificial grouping based on groups of Unicode characters with consecutive ordinal values.
-For example, the "Basic Latin" block is all characters whose ordinals are between 0 and 127, inclusive, in other words, the ASCII characters.
-The "Latin" script contains some letters from this block as well as several more, like "Latin-1 Supplement", "Latin Extended-A", etc., but it does not contain all the characters from those blocks.
-It does not, for example, contain digits, because digits are shared across many scripts.
-Digits and similar groups, like punctuation, are in the script called Common.
-There is also a script called Inherited for characters that modify other characters, and inherit the script value of the controlling character.
+For example, the "Basic Latin" block is all characters whose ordinals are between 0 and 127, inclusive; in other words, the ASCII characters.
+The "Latin" script contains some letters from this as well as several other blocks, like "Latin-1 Supplement", "Latin Extended-A", etc., but it does not contain all the characters from those blocks.
+It does not, for example, contain the digits 0-9, because those digits are shared across many scripts, and hence are in the Common script.